top of page

 Step 1.

-Client completes their payment plan to National Law and client is placed in MAPPs (named admin)‘ column.
+Client completes their payment plan to National Law Group for the administration and assistance to vacate their IVA and the client is placed in MAPPs (named admin)‘ column.

 Ideally they will also have received their IVA Termination Report by this time.
-If they have not received their Termination report you need to provide the client with a template to their IVA company requesting that their Termination Report be released.
+If they have not received their Termination report they will need to contact their IVA company requesting that their Termination Report be released.

 Step 2.

-We make a spreadsheet containing the clients personal information and send them an email informing them of this with an invitation to send any communications from creditors to the admin email so that it can be uploaded onto their files.
+We will make a spreadsheet containing the client’s personal information and send them an email informing them of this, with an invitation to send any communications from creditors to the admin email so that it can be uploaded onto their files.

 Step 3.